If you are a parent of twins you must have thought about this and may have even asked a fellow twin parent – when does it get easier with twins?

 When my twins arrived and we brought them home, then began a whole new phase.
 The initial few months were like the survival mode – too overwhelming to understand anything beyond how to feed and pacify two crying babies.
 We were just sailing through our way into new things and a new routine.
 And we often wondered is it going to remain the same now or things will change and eventually become easier too.

 A lot of twin parents say that things never get easier with twins, they only become different.
 But is it true?
-Now that my twins are 3 years old, I can easily say with that every new milestone that kids achieved, they became a bit easier and manageable.
+Now that my twins are 3 years old, I can easily say with every new milestone that kids achieved, they became a bit easier and manageable.

 To share from personal experience there were a certain milestones that did make things easy for me with twins.
 Let me share them here one by one.